KillTheD94/monkees/README.md

 Monkees development projects for the Code Institute

-This is an Angular 1.5.x Single Page Application that uses HTMl, CSS and ANgular to create a band wwebsite.
+This is an Angular 1.5.x Single Page Application that uses HTMl, CSS and Angular to create a band wwebsite.

 There is also o custom JavaScript to complete the form for the contact page.